 - Spray the bottom of an 8-inch or 9 inch springform pan with non- stick cooking spray.

-- Combine oreo cookie crumbs and 3 tablespoon white granulated sugar.
-Add ⅔ cup melted butter and mix until all the crumbs are moistened and a thick, crumbly paste forms.
-Press onto the greased springform pan.
+- In a medium bowl, combine chocolate crumbs and ⅔ cup melted butter and mix until all the crumbs are moistened and a thick, crumbly paste forms.
+Press mixture into the bottom of the springform pan.
 Level and press to the bottom of the pan using a rubber spatula and neatly taper at the edge.
-Cover the pan with plastic wrap and place in the fridge for 15 minutes.
+Cover the pan with plastic wrap and place in the fridge for 15 minutes.2 cups chocolate baking crumbs, ⅔ cup unsalted butter

 - Mix gelatin crystals and ¼ cup water in a small bowl and allow to bloom for 5 minutes.
 Heat ¼ cup water for 30 seconds in the microwave on high and pour into the gelatin bloom.
-Stir to dissolve, and allow to cool.
+Stir to dissolve, and allow to cool.1 -7 gram package of gelatin crystals, ½ cup water

 - Starting on low, pour gelatin into the cream cheese mixture.
 Continue to mix at medium speed for a minute, scraping the sides of the bowl after 30 seconds.

-- Pour into the springform pan with crust and level with a spatula.
-Drop several dollaps of rhubarb/strawberry mix onto the white cheesecake and swirl in with a butter knife.
+- Pour cheesecake batter into the springform pan with crust and level with a spatula.
+Drop several dollops of rhubarb ands strawberry mixture onto the white cheesecake and swirl in with a butter knife.
 Repeat until all is gone.
 Try to cut into it to get it deeper and don’t over-mix or it will lose the swirled effect.

 - Tap pan lightly against the counter to get rid of air bubbles.
 Cover with plastic wrap and refrigerate for at least 3 hours, preferably overnight.